strands-project/v4r/CONTRIBUTING.md

 ## Dependencies
 V4R is an open-source project with the goal to be easily installed on different platforms by providing released Debian packages for Ubuntu systems.
 To allow packaging the V4R library, all dependencies need to be defined in `package.xml`.
-The required names for specific packages can be found [here](https://github.com/strands-project/rosdistro/blob/strands-devel/rosdep/base.yaml).
+The required names for specific packages can be found [here](https://github.com/strands-project/rosdistro/blob/strands-devel/rosdep/base.yaml) or [here](https://raw.githubusercontent.com/ros/rosdistro/master/rosdep/base.yaml).
 Packages not included in this list need to be added as [3rdparty libraries](https://rgit.acin.tuwien.ac.at/root/v4r/wikis/how-to-add-third-party-dependency) to V4R.
 Whenever possible, try to depend on packaged libraries.
 This especially applies to PCL and OpenCV.
 Currently this means contribute your code such that it is compatible to PCL 1.7.2 and OpenCV 2.4.9.
 Also, even though V4R stands for Vision for Robotics, our library is independent of ROS.
 If you need a ROS component, put your core algorithms into this V4R library and create wrapper interfaces in the seperate [v4r_ros_wrappers repository](https://github.com/strands-project/v4r_ros_wrappers).